 The paper is structured as follows: in section 2 we lay out some of the prerequisites for our analysis having to do with the structure of the comparative, and the difference between analytic and synthetic comparatives in English.
-Section 3 presents the analysis of PRE and POST marking developed by Starke (to appear), and applies it to the case of the comparative.
+Section 3 presents the analysis of PRE and POST marking developed by Starke (2018), and applies it to the case of the comparative.
 In section 4 we investigate the internal structure of more.
-Finally, in section 5 we present and explain the generalisation that PRE marking is incompatible with suppletion.
+In section 5 we discuss the empirical evidence in support of (3), and provide an explanation for it.

-2 Prerequisites
+2. Prerequisites

-2.1 The structure of the comparative
+2.1.
+The structure of the comparative

 Caha (2017), De Clercq & Vanden Wyngaerd (2017) propose that the comparative head CMPR of Bobaljik (2012) is to be split up into two distinct heads, C1 and C2.
-This more fine-grained structure of the comparative receives empirical support from the regular comparative in Czech, which is formed with the suffix $-\check{e}j\check{s}$ -:1
+This more fine-grained structure of the comparative receives empirical support from the regular comparative in Czech, which is formed with the suffix $-\check{e}j\check{s}$ -: 1